 This might require technical controls but might just as well require organisational measures such as updated policies, new procedures or standards, or improved user awareness training.
 Maybe even improved physical security or personnel security.
 For at least one of them, it’s definitely going to require good supplier security management.
 If the risks remain high after controls have been implemented, your executives should sign off on tolerating these risks before you proceed and steps should be taken to address them in your incident response plan.

 Carrying out a risk assessment for each objective, we might identify multiple scenarios including the following:

 Objective 1 – Security Risk: Customer data that is inputted into the CRM originates from an unencrypted excel document that is left on the company server.
 A SpendCo sales employee takes a copy of the customer data with him when he joins a competitor and uses it to prospect them for business at his new employer.

 Objective 2 – Security Risk: The app developers do not follow a secure development lifecycle methodology.
-The attack surface and potential threats are not identified, and code isn’t reviewed against the OWASP Top 10.
+The attack surface and potential threats are not identified, and the code isn’t reviewed against the OWASP Top 10.
 Once live, a malicious attack gets through and customer payment information is exfiltrated.

-Objective 3 – Security Risk: The CSP outsources parts of its infrastructure to a third party who has access to the CSP’s systems.
+Objective 3 – Security Risk: The CSP outsources parts of its infrastructure to a third party that has access to the CSP’s systems.
 Whilst the third party claims to take security seriously, its security posture and practices are actually immature and a malicious attack results in SpendCo’s data being affected by ransomware.